About the Competence Center for Black Sea Region Studies

 Objectives of the Competence Center for Black Sea Region Studies

-The interdisciplinary approach of the Competence Center for Black Sea Region Studies towards teaching and research is geared to produce papers, articles and analyses on a sound scientific basis thus contributing to a more comprehensive appreciation of the Black Sea Region.
+The interdisciplinary approach of the Competence Center for Black Sea Region Studies (CCBSR) towards teaching and research is geared to produce papers, articles, and analyses on a sound scientific basis thus contributing to a more comprehensive appreciation of the Black Sea Region.

 Political Risks for International Companies

 International operations are per se associated with additional risks for companies.
 A new environment different from the well-known home-market combined with a political and institutional framework the organization is less acquainted with, makes international business more complex, and riskier.
 Political risk is a concept that covers those risk factors for international companies that root in the political and institutional environment of a country but have immediate consequences on the company’s performance.